AthanorLabs/atomic-swap/README.md

 # ETH-XMR Atomic Swaps

-This is a WIP prototype of ETH<->XMR atomic swaps, currently in the early development phase.
-It currently consists of a single `atomic-swap` binary which allows for peers to discover each other over the network based on what you want to swap for, querying peers for additional info such as their desired exchange rate, and the ability to initiate and perform the entire protocol.
-The `atomic-swap` program has a JSON-RPC endpoint which the user can use to interact with the process.
+This is a WIP implementation of ETH-XMR atomic swaps, currently in the pre-production development phase.
+It currently consists of `swapd` and `swapcli` binaries, the swap daemon and swap CLI tool respectively, which allow for peers to discover each other over the network, query peers for their current available offers, and the ability to make and take swap offers and perform the swap protocol.
+The `swapd` program has a JSON-RPC endpoint which the user can use to interact with it. `swapcli` is a command-line utility that interacts with `swapd` by performing RPC calls.

 ## Disclaimer